- Home

 Inspiration Loch Ness Cruise

-Nothing beats being on the water and the best way to do it is by boat.
-Jacobite’s impressive fleet gets you onto Loch Ness to cruise in comfort.
-You’ll find their staff friendly and helpful, while the audio commentary guides you through the landscape as you sail.
-This is a 1 hour Loch Ness cruise with magnificent views of Urquhart Castle.
-The cruise goes as far as Urquhart Castle near Drumnadrochit, which is approximately halfway down Loch Ness.
-You'll sail through the deepest part of this famously deep Loch, so if you happen to spot Nessie, be sure to remain very quiet, and of course take pictures!
+Cruise in comfort on Loch Ness.
+The staff is friendly and helpful.
+This cruise provides magnificent views of Urquhart Castle, sailing as far as Urquhart Castle near Drumnadrochit, which is approximately halfway down Loch Ness.
+You'll sail through the deepest part of this famous Loch; if you happen to spot Nessie, be sure to remain very quiet and take pictures!

 Enroute Sightseeing